scratchoo/superuser/README.md

 rails g superuser:init frontend=webpack_native
 ```

-(2) -Optional- To add ujs and turbolinks support to the admin area, open `app/javascript/packs/superuser.js` (or `app/webpack_native/superuser.js` if you are using webpackNative) then add the following:
+(2) -Optional- To add ujs and turbolinks support to the admin area, open `app/javascript/packs/superuser.js` (or `app/webpack_native/superuser.js` if you are using [webpack_native gem](https://github.com/scratchoo/webpack_native)) then add the following:

 ```
 require("@rails/ujs").start()